-You should avail yourself of the resources and support provided by the Seminar in Research Proposals, taught during the Winter Semester, to better refine your research question(s) and to explore potential methodologies.
-You should plan to work full-time on your thesis once you are registered in SCWK 6129 until it is successfully completed.
+You should avail yourself of the resources and support provided by the Seminar in Research Proposals, SCWK 6903, taught during the Winter Semester, to better refine your research question(s) and to explore potential methodologies.

 A Masters level thesis requires academic rigor in research methods and critical analysis and must clearly demonstrate that it contributes to the knowledge and practice of the profession of social work.